-The classification, description, nature, origin, and development of present landforms and their relationships to underlying structures.
+The classification, description, nature, origin and development of present landforms and their relationships to underlying structures.
 Field trips.
-Fall term.
+(3-3)

-Geol 325 Introduction To Remote Sensing (3-3) 4
+GEOL 325 Introduction To Remote Sensing

-Remote sensing is the study of the earth's land, water, atmospheric, and human-made features using imaging devices on both airborne and spaceborne platforms.
+Remote sensing is the study of the earth's land, water, atmospheric and human-made features using imaging devices on both airborne and spaceborne platforms.
 The course includes the study of electromagnetic energy and the application of remote sensing in geology, urban geography, meteorology, archaeology, agriculture, hydrology, etc. Lab work involves image interpretation using aerial photographs and computer-based digital image processing.
-Winter term of even-numbered years.
+(3-3)